JavaScript: Create | Read | Update | Delete Operations - freeze(), seal(), preventExtensions()

 Object.seal():-

-which means it allows to change existing properties but new properties cannot be added to it.
+This method seals the object which means it allows to change existing properties but new properties cannot be added to it.
 Also, all existing properties are marked as non-configurable.
-But it does not prevent the value
+But it does not prevent the value of data properties from being changed.
+The __proto__ property is sealed too.

 Syntax